-For World Refugee Day, here's the story of one long-time Columbia resident and refugee - who happens to be my dad.
+For World Refugee Day on June 20th, here's the story of one long-time Columbia resident and refugee - who happens to be my dad.

 My father never talks about his past.
 Whether it’s from his years of waking up screaming in the night, or because he’s always been a reserved man around his children, I’m not sure.
 What I have learned about his time in Vietnam, I have learned from my mother, who also woke up screaming when I was young, but who has remained vocal about her time, and my father’s time, in a war-torn country.
 And in recent months, my father has opened up about his time in Vietnam – perhaps due to fleeting time, perhaps as he and my mother have mellowed as they age.

 My parents met in 1965 at George Peabody College, which has now been absorbed by Vanderbilt University.
 My mother was a freshman, and my father was in graduate school pursuing his master’s in education after having earned two bachelor’s degrees in three years at the University of Saigon.
 They met at a mixer, where my father asked for the pleasure of the next dance.
 When he escorted her back to her dorm that evening, he asked if he might have the pleasure of escorting her to various events around campus.
 His smooth moves, as it turned out, were learned from a nineteenth-century French courtship book.
 They worked, though.
 My parents continued dating after my mother transferred to Memphis State University (now the University of Memphis) and my father went on to complete his doctorate at the University of Iowa.
 By 1969, they were engaged, and by 1970, my mother was moving to Saigon to marry my father and teach English literature at the American high school there.